tun67213/DataStructuresRevision/README.md

 ##### private E[] array

 	Functionality:
-		the Array that holds all the values in this ArrayList
+		Keeps track of the actual elements that are added to this ArrayList using an actual array

 #### Constructors